nicolasraffray/algorithms-data-structures-notes/README.md

 This process is O(n^2) as you have to go through n elements for the array n times.

+---

+### Divide and Conquer

+These are a set of recursive algorithmns.
+They are divised using two steps:

+1. Figure out the simplest base case
+2. Divide or decrease the problem until it becomes the base case

 ## Data Structures

+---

 A data structure is a collection of data values, the relationships among them, and the functions or operations that can be applied to the data

+---

 ### Linked Lists